Working with Finder

 In the Finder sidebar, you will see shortcuts to folders that have names like Documents, Downloads, Music, and Pictures.
 These folders are part of your account's home folder.
 To keep your files organized, you may want to use these folders instead of putting everything on the desktop.
 If you don't see all of these folders in the sidebar, you can open your home folder to view them.

-- Make sure that you are in Finder (the left side of the menu bar should say "Finder").
+- Make sure you are in Finder (the left side of the menu bar should say "Finder").

 - In the menu bar, click Go and select Home.